 We recommend the Feline Leukemia vaccine to feline patients who have

 access to the outdoors and may be exposed to other cats.
-There is a vaccine for FIV, but it is less than 50% pImage result for Feline Leukemia vaccinerotective and may interfere with future testing, so therefore is not recommended.
+There is a vaccine for FIV, but it is less than 50% protective and may interfere with future testing, so therefore is not recommended.
 Even if your cat is the only feline in the house, testing is always recommended so that the owner can be aware of their health status and avoid possible disease spread.
 A new feline addition should be tested before being introduced to resident feline house members.
 A Feline Leukemia or FIV positive cat should be kept indoors and have limited exposure to other cats.
 The best way to prevent your pet from contracting Feline Leukemia and FIV is to keep them indoors!